 When Gabrielle (Coco) Chanel, created the 2.55 in February 1955 (hence the name), it created quite the scandal.
 It was the first women's bag to come with a shoulder strap, leaving women to do as they pleased with their hands—including shoving them in their pockets, for instance.
 It was considered a sign of rebellion, and women were thrilled with their newfound freedom.
-A secret fun fact about the bag—the secret zip pocket installed inside was originally intended for storing secret love letters as Coco Chanel, who was herself reportedly in the midst of an illicit affair, did.
+A secret fun fact about the bag: The secret zip pocket installed inside was originally intended for storing secret love letters, as Coco Chanel, who was herself reportedly in the midst of an illicit affair, did.

 Also referred to as the 11.12, Karl Lagerfeld updated the 2.55 in the 1980s, staying true to the original form while giving it a decadent flair signature of that decade.
 The most noticeable change came in the form of the updated lock—now featuring the iconic CC—that we have since come to know and love.

-It's called the Classic for a reason—it's a simple statement in everyone's closets, from my own to Kristen Stewart's.
-When you think of a Chanel bag, or see one on the arm of a celeb, there's a good chance it's an 11.12.
+It's called the Classic for a reason.
+It's a simple statement in everyone's closets, from my own to Kristen Stewart's.
+When you think of a Chanel bag or see one on the arm of a celeb, there's a good chance it's an 11.12.

 Launched in 2011 by Karl Lagerfeld, the Chanel Boy owes its name to Gabrielle Chanel's first love, Boy Capel.
 The Boy quickly won the hearts of 2.55 and Classic owners with its more androgynous, rock 'n' roll feel.
 In fact, the masculine edge of the Boy pays homage to Chanel herself, who was always pushing the boundaries of femininity and style.

-Celebrities who seek to do the same today, such as Miley Cyruses and Stella Maxwells of the world, can often be seen sporting the Boy everywhere from the streets to the red carpet.
+Celebrities who seek to do the same today, such as the Miley Cyruses and Stella Maxwells of the world, can often be seen sporting the Boy everywhere from the streets to the red carpet.

-Chanel Grand Shopping Tote
+4. Chanel Grand Shopping Tote

-With the name paying homage to Gabrielle Chanel herself, the bag launched during Chanel's S/S 17 show and became an instant classic as it was the first bag to be featured in a unisex fashion.
+With the name paying homage to Gabrielle Chanel herself, the bag launched during Chanel's S/S 17 show and became an instant classic, as it was the first bag to be featured in a unisex fashion.

 Furthermore, the long strap and slouchy but still structured shape make it extremely versatile for every man or woman.
 That's likely why classic style icon Meghan Markle has been seen many a time with the Gabrielle slung over a shoulder while sporting her typical men's shirt and jeans.

-Chanel Gabrielle Backpack
+6. Chanel Gabrielle Backpack

 Take the Gabrielle, but make it practical.
 That's what Chanel did with the backpack version of the more classic handbag above.
 With backpacks coming into fashion in recent years, Chanel continues to release updated versions of the Gabrielle, including in its 2019 summer collection.

-Given its natural tomboy flair and easy, effortless practicality, the backpack has become a chic addition to outfits for Penelope Cruz, Cara Delevingne and more.
+Given its natural tomboy flair and easy, effortless practicality, the backpack has become a chic addition to outfits for Penélope Cruz, Cara Delevingne and more.

-Chanel Wallet on Chain
+7. Chanel Wallet on Chain

 Yet another popular style, the Wallet on Chain (WOC) is perfect when you're looking to leave your GST at home.
 Surprisingly roomy, the WOC holds all the essentials while remaining compact and rigid.
 It's likely this chic practicality that has made it such a favourite among classically stylish women like Eva Longoria and Keira Knightley.

-Chanel Perfume Bottle
+8. Chanel Perfume Bottle

 Not necessarily what one would call a classic, Chanel's perfume bottle nevertheless made waves when it debuted on the runway in 2013.
 Modelled after the equally iconic Chanel No.5 perfume, this Chanel bag is a real conversation starter.

-Chanel Oh My Boy Graffiti Bag
+9. Chanel Oh My Boy Graffiti Bags

-Chanel Camera Case
+10. Chanel Camera Case

-Last but not least, the camera case.
+Ah, the camera case.
 With a similar purpose to that of the WOC or the Gabrielle, the camera case provides a small, structured leather pouch meant to be toted over the shoulder and across the chest.